-(Please note that although the screen shots in this article are from Pic Scanner, the tips apply equally to Pic Scanner Gold).
+(Although the screen shots below are from Pic Scanner, these tips also apply to Pic Scanner Gold).

 Our apps speed up scanning by letting you scan multiple photos simultaneously.
 The examples below show how to scan two or four photos: